-City provides program and program is currently being Program is required by Code, ordinance, offered by another governmental, non-profit or civic agency Program is required by Code, ordinance, resolution or policy OR to fulfill franchise or contractual agreement
+City provides program and program is currently being Program is required by Code, ordinance, offered by another governmental, non-profit or civic agency resolution or policy OR to fulfill franchise or contractual agreement

 PLANNING The Planning Department completed the Area Plan documents in-house, thus saving hundreds of thousands of dollars in consulting fees.
 DEPT. The same is proposed for pending plans, including LOPA, BOPA, FBC, and PROSQUA.